haresfaiez/haresfaiez.github.io/_posts/2019-09-22-dont-let-structure-drive-refactoring.md

 > --Kent Beck, [SB Changes](https://medium.com/@kentbeck_7670/bs-changes-e574bc396aaa)

 Structure and behavior are frames to think about code.
 Structure describes the units;
 functions, files, and modules.
-Behavior is what the application responds to user actions.
+Behavior is how the application responds to user actions.

 ## Design by accident